-Thanks to Grandma's favorite Christmas gift recipes, you can make affordable, homemade gifts that not only look attractive and enticing, but they taste even better.
+Thanks to Grandma's old fashioned Christmas gift recipes, you can make affordable, homemade edible gifts that not only look tempting and attractive, but they taste even better.

 Imagine giving someone a colorful tin of delicious Scottish shortbread rounds, or a box of creamy fondant candies, or maybe some old fashioned gingerbread cookies.
-Give edible Christmas gifts with your personal touch.
+It's fun to give edible Christmas gifts with your personal touch.

 Mom's Recipe Scrapbooks (c.
 1920s)